tokio-rs/website/content/tokio/tutorial/framing.md

 Another alternative would be to **not** call `flush()` in `write_frame()`.
 Instead, provide a `flush()` function on `Connection`.
-This would allow the caller to write queue multiple small frames in the write buffer then write them all to the socket with one `write` syscall.
+This would allow the caller to queue multiple small frames in the write buffer then write them all to the socket with one `write` syscall.
 Doing this complicates the `Connection` API.
 Simplicity is one of Mini-Redis' goals, so we decided to include the `flush().await` call in `fn write_frame()`.